A

 Health Promotion Charities

-The specific legal meaning of health promotion charity is a charitable 'institution whose principal activity is to promote the prevention or the control of diseases in human beings'.
+The specific legal meaning of Health Promotion Charity is a charitable 'institution whose principal activity is to promote the prevention or the control of diseases in human beings'.
+This page explains what a Health Promotion Charity is, and outlines the requirements for registration as a Health Promotion Charity.

 Holding meetings

 To get the work of your charity done, you will need to hold meetings.
-Here are just a few tips on some things you can do to make sure your meetings are efficient, enjoyable and productive.
+This factsheet provides tips on things you can do to make sure your meetings are efficient, enjoyable and productive.

 O